Zellij-Interactive/draft-master-ai/README.md

 # DraftMaster AI

-An AI-powered assistant for League of Legends players that provides champion picks with high winning rate in a given a scenario by still considering player preferences and main champions, optimal item builds, spell upgrade paths, and more—based on your team composition and enemy draft.
+An AI-powered assistant for League of Legends players that recommends champion picks with high win rates for a given scenario, while still considering player preferences and main champions.
+It also suggests optimal item builds, spell upgrade paths, and more, all based on team composition and enemy draft.
 Designed to support strategic decision-making during draft planning or in real-time (planned).

 ---